-Mahua Moitra moves SC against her expulsion from Lok Sabha
+Mahua Moitra moves Supreme Court against her expulsion from Lok Sabha

-The Ethics Committee found the Trinamool Congress leader guilty of having shared her credentials with others and accepting gifts in exchange for favours.
+The Ethics Committee found the Trinamool Congress leader guilty of having shared her login details of the Parliament website with others and accepting gifts.

 Trinamool Congress leader Mahua Moitra on Monday moved the Supreme Court against her expulsion from the Lok Sabha over allegations that she took bribes in exchange for asking questions in Parliament, ANI reported.